StarRocks/starrocks/docs/en/administration/query_profile_details.md

 ##### DegreeOfParallelism

-Description: Degree of parallelism.
+Description: Degree of pipeline execution parallelism.

 ##### TotalDegreeOfParallelism

 Description: Sum of degrees of parallelism.
-Since the same Pipeline may execute on multiple machines, this aggregates all parallelism.
+Since the same Pipeline may execute on multiple machines, this item aggregates all values.

 ##### DriverPrepareTime

-Description: Time to execute Prepare, excluding it from DriverTotalTime.
+Description: Time taken by the Prepare phase.
+This metric is not included in DriverTotalTime.

 ##### DriverTotalTime

-Description: Total execution time of the Pipeline.
-Excludes time spent in the prepare phase.
+Description: Total execution time of the Pipeline, excluding the time spent in the Prepare phase.

 ##### ActiveTime

-Description: Execution time of the Pipeline, including the execution time of each operator and the overall framework overhead, such as time spent on methods like has_output, need_input, etc.
+Description: Execution time of the Pipeline, including the execution time of each operator and the overall framework overhead, such as time spent in invoking methods like has_output, need_input, etc.

 ##### PendingTime